-Authorize a General Lease - Recreational Use to Matthew Porter beginning June 1, 2018, for a term of 10 years, for the use and maintenance of an existing mooring buoy not previously authorized by the Commission as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$125, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability Insurance in the amount of no less than \$500,000 per occurrence.
+- 1. Authorize a General Lease Recreational Use to Betty Lou Hudson beginning June 1, 2018, for a term of 10 years, for the installation, use and maintenance of two mooring buoys, as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$250, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability Insurance in the amount of no less than \$500,000 per occurrence. - 2.
+Delegate to the Executive Officer or her designee the authority to amend the lease and exhibits if necessary, to accurately reflect the buoys' final location, on the condition that the location is consistent with the TBMP.